areding99/mnd_mnagr/readme.md

 # MND_MNGR

 MND_MNGR (hot new software as evidenced by a lack of vowels) is a collection of utilities for managing a _CST_ (centralized source of truth) based on a recursive file system of a) directories and b) markdown files.
+It imposes little structure on the file system where possible.

 There are two main components: